Dathasai1234/Personal-Notes/Networking/Presentation-2/Radius Authentication.md

 - A #RADIUS server to handle user authentication.
 	- The RADIUS server can be deployed on-premises, or in the Azure VNet.
 	- You can also configure two RADIUS servers for high availability.
-- The VPN client profile configuration package.
-The VPN client profile configuration package is a package that you generate.
+- The VPN client profile configuration package is a package that you generate.
 It provides the settings required for a VPN client to connect over P2S.

 ---
 # Radius server configuration